The Best Project Management Software for Small Business

 - Pricing: 30-days free plan and 99$/month paid plan.

 Scope: It is considered to be the number one choice among developer teams or enterprises.
-It offers a comprehensive solution from planning to releasing great software.
+It primarily offers a comprehensive solution from planning to releasing great software.
 It helps you monitor your projects effectively and track the hours your team members have worked on each one.
-Its reporting tools bring a new level of transparency to your team’s work, giving your team critical insight into their agile process.
+Moreover, its reporting tools bring a new level of transparency to your team’s work, giving your team critical insight into their agile process.

 Jira’s main advantage is that it helps you create the perfect workflow and roadmap.
 Use an existing project plan template, or create one to match the way your team works.
 Moreover, you can integrate Jira with over 3,000 other apps.